Tony Robinson: Politics and charity work

+Robinson identifies as a democratic socialist and an allied member of the Jewish Labour Movement.
 From 1996 to 2000, Robinson was vice-president of the actors' union Equity, helping with a restructuring programme which turned a £500,000 deficit into a small surplus.
 He continues to work within Equity.
-In 2000 he was elected to the Labour Party's National Executive Committee, a position he held until 2004.
+In 2000, he was elected to the Labour Party's National Executive Committee, a position he held until 2004.

-Robinson was also active in the "Make Poverty History" campaign in 2005, and is the patron for UK-based charity Street Child Africa.
+Robinson was active in the Make Poverty History campaign in 2005, and is the patron for UK-based charity Street Child Africa.

-In March 2011, Robinson participated in the "March for the Alternative" protests in Central London, which opposed the Conservative led Coalition UK Government's spending cuts programme.
+In March 2011, Robinson participated in the "March for the Alternative" protests in Central London, which opposed the Cameron–Clegg coalition's spending cuts programme.

 Robinson is honorary president of the Young Archaeologists' Club of the Council for British Archaeology.
 Robinson has shown his support for the Burma Campaign UK, an NGO that aims to highlight human rights violations in Myanmar under the State Peace and Development Council.

 Robinson is a patron of older people's charity Alive, saying that the organisation is "at the forefront of promoting stimulating activities which help improve the quality of life of people in care".
-Alive work to transform the residential care sector, so that older people's mental, social and emotional wellbeing is prioritised alongside their physical care.
+Alive works to transform the residential care sector, so that older people's mental, social and emotional well-being is prioritised alongside their physical care.

-Robinson is a patron of the RSPCA Abbey street rehoming centre in Derby, after adopting a dog from the centre.
+Robinson is a patron of the RSPCA Derby Abbey street animal rehoming centre in Derby, after adopting a dog from the centre.

 Robinson was knighted in the 2013 Birthday Honours for public and political service.

 On 23 June 2018, Robinson appeared at the People's Vote march in London to mark the second anniversary of the referendum to leave the European Union.
-People's Vote is a campaign group calling for a referendum on the final Brexit deal between the UK and the European Union.
+People's Vote was a campaign group calling for a referendum on the final Brexit deal between the UK and the European Union.

-On 3 May 2019, Robinson announced that he had left the Labour Party after more than 40 years of membership, citing his dissatisfaction with the leadership of Jeremy Corbyn and the party's handling of Brexit and antisemitism.
+On 3 May 2019, Robinson announced that he had left the Labour Party after more than 40 years of membership, citing his dissatisfaction with the leadership of Jeremy Corbyn and the party's handling of Brexit and antisemitism allegations.
 He subsequently rejoined on 4 April 2020 after Corbyn's resignation and Keir Starmer's election as Labour leader.

+On the day of the 2024 general election, Robinson campaigned for the Labour party, and posted to TikTok and Twitter, telling voters to "vote today, vote change, [and] vote Labour" in the "crucial" election.